Kowal1616/simple-investing/README.md

 ### Rebalanced Compounding Logic
 Portfolio performance is calculated using a robust **Monthly Compound Returns** algorithm.
 This logic eliminates common errors associated with asset denomination differences and ensures that reinvestment and rebalancing effects are accurately captured over the three-decade analysis window.

-## Technical Ecosystem
+## 🛠 Technical Ecosystem

 ### Backend
 **Modern Python (FastAPI):** The core service has been fully migrated to an asynchronous FastAPI architecture.
-This transition ensures high concurrency, low-latency data processing, and superior performance compared to legacy synchronous frameworks.
+This transition ensures high concurrency, low-latency data processing, and superior performance.

 ### Frontend
 **Responsive Dark-Mode UI:** Built with standard HTML5, Vanilla CSS3, and JavaScript, the interface is integrated with Jinja2 for dynamic server-side rendering.
 The design system is optimized for accessibility and mobility, providing a premium user experience across all devices.